HNU-BIE/Macaca-Star/README.md

-# Macaca-Star: Fully Automated and Scalable Pipeline for Macaque Brain Registration
+# Macaca-Star: A Deep Learning-Assisted Pipeline for mesoscale connectivity mapping in the macaque brain

 # Contents
 &#x2022; [Overview](#Overview)